State PreACT for Sophomores + Virtual Day

 What will HS/9GC/BLC teachers do during Virtual School Day?
 Teachers will work their regular contract day on-site and assist with the administration and proctoring of the PreACT for BHS Sophomores.

 Will 6th hour athletics classes be in session?
-No. There will not be any athletic activities or practices prior to 3:45 PM.
+Coaches will communicate with their teams.

 What will the school day and transportation schedule look like for Sophomores?
 Sophomores will follow regular arrival and dismissal times and buses will run as usual.